agentml/ahn-ml-lab.github.io/index.md

 ### **News**
-- Area Chair, NeurIPS 2021
+- Two papers are accepted in ICML 2021
 - Invited Talk at DeepMind, Jan 2021
-- Area Chair, ICML 2021
 - Our paper "Generative Neurosymbolic Machines" is accepted in NeurIPS 2020 as a spotlight!
 - Invited Speaker for [NeurIPS 2020 Workshop on Object Representations for Learning and Reasoning](https://orlrworkshop.github.io/index.html)
-- Senior Program Committee, AAAI 2021
 - Co-organizing ICML 2020 Workshop on Object-Oriented Learning ([https://oolworkshop.github.io/](https://oolworkshop.github.io/))
 - Teaching in Fall 2020: [CS 444: Deep Learning](https://hackmd.io/@Tn97A1U0QG6gBtFPXRh4oQ/rkkT1AT_I)
 <!--- <span style="color:red">A postdoc position is available.</span> For more information, send me an email with your CV.   -->